Eli42B/HW11/README.md

    type =  categorical

 You can create your own R files and read in my data (use read.csv("elizabeth_data.csv")) and it should load OK, and then analyze it to answer Uther's question.

+#elizabeth's notes from lecture
+The lectures nad readings confused me so I tried to make my own notes on the topic, you can see them in Week 11 ANCOVA AND ANOVA.docx word document.
+Maybe they will help if you are also confused!

+# example_anova_ancova.R
+I made an example anova and ancova, you can check it out here!